batcholi/XenonCode/README.md

 ```

 ## Loop
-This keyword is used to stop this iteration of a loop here and run the next iteration immediately
+This keyword is used to stop this iteration of a loop here and run the next iteration immediately, just like the `continue` keyword does in other programming languages
 ```
 while $stuff < 5
     $stuff++